ufr-hpc/ufr-hpc.github.io/README.md

 # ufr-hpc.github.io

-Website redirect from cluster/nemo-docs to www/nemo-docs.
+Website redirect from docs to www/nemo-docs.